shikha-30/mood-music-recommender-java/README.md

 Now go to the src folder
 Run the MoodmusicRecommender.java file
 Follow the instructions that are present on the screen after running the file

+# Implementation
+The program is purely based on java concepts which uses:
+HashMap
+array list
+scanner
+file writer and reader
+keywords which are helping to detect mood
+The program follows simple structure with switch cases

 # Testing
 The program is properly tested if the user enters songs based on mood and then write sad it displayed the songs which are categorised under it